johndpope/nomoney.shop/README.md

 ### Prerequisites
-It should work Python3.4+ but tests are running on 3.5 and 3.7.
+It should work with lower Python versions but tests are running on 3.5 and 3.8.

 This project makes use of the following libraries:
 * [Django](https://docs.djangoproject.com/en/) - The web framework for perfectionists with deadlines.